-Based on the increasingly elaborate display of garden gnomes in our patio (ahem… fire escape), we’re still spending hella time at home, online, and away from the clutches of Omicron.
-We’re smashing that order button from the comfort of Duvet Mountain with a more discerning finger than ever, and we’re looking to find brands that [clears throat in FKA Twigs] really do it for us and for you.
-That means shopping sustainably and intentionally, like the good cozy-time gophers we are, because that punk-ass groundhog just predicted six more weeks of winter.
-(Watch your back, Punxsutawney Phil.)
+Ah, smell that pumpkin spice?
+The holiday season is closing in on us, and we’re smashing that order button from the comfort of Duvet Mountain with a more discerning finger than ever, looking to find brands that [clears throat in FKA Twigs] really do it for us and for you.
+That means shopping sustainably and intentionally, like the puffer-jacketed spelunkers that we are.

-February is Black History Month, and while it's certainly a time for putting Black-owned businesses front and center, it's not the only time of year that we should be thinking about which makers and brands deserve our dollars.
+The holiday season is the shopping equivalent of the Super Bowl, and while it's certainly a time for putting Black-owned businesses front and center, it's not the only time of year that we should be thinking about which makers and brands deserve our dollars.
 One way to shop online with more intention is to continuously make it a priority to support Black-owned brands and stores for everything from beauty and wellness items to home goods, fashion, and more.
-It's been widely reported that Black businesses were hit hardest during the onset of COVID-19, and every bit of support you can show for Black entrepreneurs during Black History Month (and beyond) is awesome.
-Whether you’re on the hunt for a Valentine’s Day present that won’t get you dumped, or looking for some new cookware, coffee blends, or shaving kits, here are 12 products from Black-owned brands that we (and you, our readers) love.
+It's been widely reported that Black businesses were hit hardest during the onset of COVID-19, and every bit of support you can show for Black entrepreneurs during the holiday season and beyond really counts, mate.
+Whether you’re on the hunt for a present for your wifey or just looking for some new cookware, coffee blends, or shaving kits for yourself, here are 21 products from Black-owned brands that we (and you, our readers) love.

 Golde's crazy-good matcha